 - : PayPal, Credit card

 - : 10

-Thankfully, VyprVPN makes up for that with a router app.
-Like nearly all VPNs, you can install VyprVPN on your router.
-However, it has a dedicated app available for MIPS- and ARM-based routers, allowing you to configure your connection settings and choose which devices use the VPN tunnel.
+Even better, it’s easy to install the VyprVPN router app to extend protection to devices without native apps such as your Apple TV and gaming consoles.
+It has a dedicated app available for MIPS- and ARM-based routers, allowing you to configure your connection settings and choose which devices use the VPN tunnel.

 VyprVPN Features Overview